sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 #### item

 *Object* *optional*.
-Item within the ItemScheme (if the resource is a CategoryScheme, ConceptScheme, Codelist, AgencyScheme, DataProviderScheme, DataConsumerScheme, OrganisationUnitScheme and ReportingTaxonomy).
+Abtract generic item within the ItemScheme (if the resource is a CategoryScheme, ConceptScheme, Codelist, GeographicCodelist, GeoGridCodelist, AgencyScheme, DataProviderScheme, MetadataProviderSchemes, DataConsumerScheme, OrganisationUnitScheme, ReportingTaxonomy, CustomTypeScheme, VtlMappingScheme, NamePersonalisationScheme, RulesetScheme or UserDefinedOperatorScheme).

 * id - *String*.
 Identifier for the item.
 * name - *String* *optional*.
 Human-readable (best-language-match) name of the item.